 Where to Stay in Sighisoara?

 We stayed right inside the citadel at Casa Mador apartment , just steps from the covered stairway.
 We honestly can’t recommend this apartment highly enough for location, spaciousness, luxury and facilities.
 It even comes with an espresso machine, an outdoor courtyard and unlimited use of a washing machine, perfect!
 We find that accommodation in Romania is generally good, spacious and highly affordable.

-Check rooms, prices and availability for Casa Mador on Booking.com.
+Check rooms, prices and availability for Casa Mador on Booking.com HERE.
 It’s ranking is an incredible 9.8.
 If it’s not available ( and it fills up fast) try the deals available below in Sighisoara.

 We have been basing ourselves in a remote village in Romania for a couple of years, learning every day , mostly by watching, as we slowly pick up the language.
 It’s been a fascinating experience.
-Look out for more Romania content coming soon, on travel to Romania, things to see, things to do and places to stay, along with glimpses into history from our village where time stands still.
+Look out for more Romania blog content coming soon, on travel to Romania, things to see, things to do and places to stay, along with glimpses into history from our village where time stands still.
 Back to our main Romania travel page.
-Thanks for being interested in travelling to Sighisoara and we hope you find our things to do, where to stay and Sighisoara travel guide useful.
+Thanks for being interested in travelling to Sighisoara and we hope you find our things to do and where to stay Sighisoara travel guide useful.